 It has transformed our work experience for the better here at CCB.
 It truly brings together Skype, SharePoint, and Office into an easy and efficient way of communicating.
-Microsoft continues to update the tool and has more features coming soon.
+Microsoft continues to update the tool and add new features.

 Setting it up properly was key to successfully onboarding Microsoft Teams.
-If you’re not sure how to make it work for your organization or don’t have the time to get started, our engineers can help you implement Teams effectively with our Microsoft Teams Quick Start Program.
-It even includes consulting and enduser training.
+If you’re not sure how to make it work for your organization or don’t have the time to get started, our engineers can help you implement and manage Teams effectively with our Microsoft 365 Support.
+It even includes consulting and end user training.
 Let us know if we can help!